 - Good returns on equity with limited or no debt.

 - Management in place.

 - Simple, non-techno-mumbo-jumbo businesses.

 Does Intel meet Buffett's standards?

 Buffett is famous for betting on a sure thing.
 For that reason, he likes to see companies with demonstrated earnings stability.

 Let's examine Intel's earnings and free cash flow history:

 Intel has maintained fairly consistent earnings power over the past five years.
-However, over the next year it plans to double capital spending, which could leave future free cash flow well behind earnings.
+The recent decline in free cash flow was due to ramped-up capital expenditures.